run-ai/docs/docs/Researcher/scheduling/allocation-of-cpu-and-memory.md

 You must edit the cluster installation values file:

-* When installing the Run:AI cluster, edit the [values file](/admin/runai-setup/cluster-setup/cluster-install/#step-3-install-runai).
+* When installing the Run:ai cluster, edit the [values file](/admin/runai-setup/cluster-setup/cluster-install/#step-3-install-runai).
 * On an existing installation, use the [upgrade](/admin/runai-setup/cluster-setup/cluster-upgrade) cluster instructions to modify the values file.
 * You must specify at least the first 4 values as follows: